About

 The algorithm

 Implementation is original.
-The lineage — flow-field algorithms applied to generative art — goes back through decades of work in the field, of which this is one quiet entry.
+The lineage of flow-field algorithms applied to generative art goes back through decades of work in the field.
+This is one quiet entry.

 The name